Category Archives: Court of Justice of the EU

 * * *

 How should national courts handle these different levels of protection between Luxembourg and Strasbourg?
-Since the Convention is the mandatory minimum protection level governing also the application of EU law by the courts of the Member States, and in light of Article 52(3) of the EU-Charter, it would appear that in the face of such differences, like in the present case, national judges should, wherever EU law falls below the Convention level, apply the latter.
-Failure to do so entails the risk of seeing the final domestic judgment in the case successfully challenged before the ECtHR, as in M.S.S. v.
+Since the Convention is the mandatory minimum protection level governing also the application of EU law by the courts of the Member States, and in light of Article 52(3) of the EU-Charter, it would appear that in the face of such differences, like in the present case, national judges should, wherever EU law falls below the Convention level, apply the latter, without prejudice to their possibility to consult the CJEU under Art.
+267 TFEU.
+Failure to apply a higher Convention standard indeed entails the risk of seeing the final domestic judgment in the case successfully challenged before the ECtHR, as in M.S.S. v.
 Belgium and Greece and, mutatis mutandis, Bivolaru and Moldovan v.
 France or M.B. v. the Netherlands.
 In other words, a wholistic approach is called for here.

 The very essence or mere appearances?
 Judgment of the CJEU in the case of Krajowa Rada Sądownictwa